 Registered students have access to the Campbell University wireless network throughout the campus.
-Access to the network is governed by the University's Acceptable Use Policy (www.campbell. edu/information-technology-services/ acceptable-use-policy).
-Further information about access to and use of the network is available in the Student Lounge or by calling the Helpdesk at 910-893-1208.
+Access to the network is governed by the University's Acceptable Use Policy (www.campbell.edu/ information-technology-services/ acceptable-use-policy).
+Further information about access to and use of the wireless network is available in the Student Lounge: assistance is available from the Helpdesk at (910) 893-1208.